-Written & Submitted by Guest Author, Gordon Maas.
+Written & Edited by Sr. Writer, Gordon Maas.

 A Look Back at the Final Outdoor Charlotte Concert of 2019 - Maggie Rogers

 OCTOBER 9TH, 2019 – The lights dimmed as Maggie Rogers took the stage at the premier venue of Charlotte’s Metro Credit Union Amphitheatre.
 Her eager fans greeted her with a crescendoing of cheers that filled the crowd from the front pit, all the way to the back fence of the lawn.
 The grass was wet, but it didn’t matter – everybody stood for the entirety of the incredible performance, marveling at this Angel and a Siren – dressed in the whitest silk and entrancing the audience with the beauty of her divine voice.

 Maggie began the set with (arguably) her most famous song – Fallingwater, but she disguised it with an amazing intro that featured the power of her instrumentals and vocals.
 Her visuals were simple yet effective, playing with the contrast of the shadows and the light, the silhouettes and the vibrant color.
 When the listeners finally realized that she was about to open with Fallingwater, the excitement and energy swept over the outdoor auditorium.
 This feeling never wavered throughout the show, not even for a moment.
 Rockstar or runway model?
 Shania Twain or Adele?
 The impeccable performance felt so familiar, yet so unique.